cjsaiz89/GPS-alarm/README.md

 # GPS-alarm
-A buzzer goes off when the GPS position is within a certain radius from a target
+A buzzer goes off when the GPS position (from serial port) is within a certain radius from a target